julie-bl/sample-size/README.md

 <div style="text-align: justify">

 This page is devoted to the calculation of the number of patients required for several studies such as an randomized clinical trial (RCT) for causal inference or a cohort for constructing or validating a predictive tool.
 R codes are proposed.
-We can click [here](https://poitiers-health-data.shinyapps.io/SampleSize/) to access to the related user-friendly calculatos.
+We can click [here](https://poitiers-health-data.shinyapps.io/SampleSize/) to access to the related user-friendly calculators.
+Some reminders:

-## REMINDERS

-**Superiority RCT:** Use to demonstrate that the experimental treatment is more effective than standard therapy.
+* **Superiority RCT:** Use to demonstrate that the experimental treatment is more effective than standard therapy.

-**Non-inferiority RCT:** Use to demonstrate that the experimental treatment is as effective as standard therapy.
+* **Non-inferiority RCT:** Use to demonstrate that the experimental treatment is as effective as standard therapy.

-**Sequential RCT:** Intermediate analyses are planned for early stopping the study, for instance for efficacy or futility.
+* **Sequential RCT:** Intermediate analyses are planned for early stopping the study, for instance for efficacy or futility.

 ## COMPARING TWO MEANS